AwakeningOS/zodiac-framework-dataset/README.md

 Q: Gravity ≈ Love ≈ Magnetism.
 What's common?
 A: A force of attraction.
 Acts across distance.
 ```
+### Design Philosophy

+The 12 categories follow a specific order—from Aries (distinction) to Pisces (dissolution).

+Categories 1-8 build structure: identity, opposition, hierarchy, causality, sequence, abstraction, comparison, transformation.

+Categories 9, 10, and 12 are different.
+They are not logical puzzles—they carry philosophical depth:
+- **Sagittarius (9)**: Direction.
+Where is the arrow pointing?
+- **Isomorphism (10)**: What connects gravity, love, and magnetism?
+- **Pisces (12)**: Dissolution.
+When does 1+1 become more than 2?

 ### Experimental Results